Biological Sciences

 Th 10:10-11:25Tu 10:10-11:25Section/Call Number

-Marko JovanovicMichelle AttnerPrerequisites: one year of college chemistry is required.
+Mary Ann PriceJellert GaublommeAlice HeicklenPrerequisites: BIOL UN2005, or the instructors permission.
 Lecture and recitation.
-Recommended as the introductory biology course for biology and related majors, and for premedical students.
-Fundamental principles of biochemistry, molecular biology, and genetics.
-Website: http://www.columbia.edu/cu/biology/courses/c2005/index.html.
+Recommended second term of biology for majors in biology and related majors, and for premedical students.
+Cellular biology and development; physiology of cells and organisms.
 SPS, Barnard, and TC students may register for this course, but they must first obtain the written permission of the instructor, by filling out a paper Registration Adjustment Form (Add/Drop form).
-The form can be downloaded at the URL below, but must be signed by the instructor and returned to the office of the registrar. registrar. http://registrar.columbia.edu/sites/default/files/content/reg-adjustment.pdf
+The form can be downloaded at the URL below, but must be signed by the instructor and returned to the office of the registrar. http://registrar.columbia.edu/sites/default/files/content/reg-adjustment.pdf .
+Students must register for a recitation section BIOL UN2016.
+Course website: https://biology.columbia.edu/content/intro-bio

 Course Number